TradeTrust/documentation/docs/topics/tradetrust-website/address-resolver.md

 ![Setting](/docs/topics/tradetrust-website/address-resolver/settings.png)

+> You can refer to this [example](https://github.com/TradeTrust/address-identity-resolver) on how addresses get resolved on application end.

 ## Address Book (Local)

 Address Book is like a local phone book.
 The data is in a csv/excel format, where the minimal amount of columns are: